carpentries-incubator/lc-litsearchr/_episodes/03-introduction-to-rstudio.md

 objectives:
 - "Successfully navigate and run r code"
 keypoints:
-- "RStudio is a user interface for working with R."
+- "RStudio is a user interface for working with R"
-- "
 ---

 # About R and RStudio